 Carcinogenic Effects

-Radiation’s natural background can cause around 4.5 to 45 cases of cancer per million people.
-Each year, the whole-body radiation from radionuclides can contribute to the typical drinking water of about 1%.
+Radiation’s natural background can cause 4.5 to 45 cases of cancer per million people.
+Each year, the whole-body radiation from radionuclides can contribute about 1% to the typical drinking water.
 As such, cancers other than those in the bone can increase the total amount.

-Less than 7% of the total bone dose was received for radium from the background radiation in areas with an average radium concentration.
+In areas with an average radium concentration, less than 7% of the total bone dose was received from the background radiation for radium.

 For the skeletal irradiation by radium, the average carcinogenic risk can be approximately 0.2 fatal cases of bone cancer per million persons each year per rein.